James-Z/Log/README.md

 # Log
-This is a simple LOG system
+This is a simple Log system